4.72 from 7 votes

 • Mix all the ingredients together in a bowl, except water: flour, gram flour, salt, cumin seeds, chili flakes, asafetida, ginger, mint, and oil.

 • Add water as needed to make firm dough.
-Grease your palm and Knead the dough for a minute on a lightly greased surface to make it smooth and pliable.
+Grease your palm and knead the dough for a minute on a lightly greased surface to make it smooth and pliable.
 Let the dough sit aside for about 15 minutes.

 • Knead the dough on a lightly greased surface.
 The dough should be very smooth and soft.
 Kneading the dough is important to make good parathas.